docpad-archive/documentation/01-start/05-faq.html.md

 ## How do I create custom 404 and 500 pages?

 Add a `src/documents/404.html` for 404 pages, and `src/documents/500.html` for 500 pages.
-If you create a dynamic page (adding the `dynamic: true` meta data header as mentioned above) your templating engine (e.g., `404.html.eco`) will also get access to `req` (the request instance), `res` (the response instance), `err` (the error that occured - for 500 errors pages only, not for 404 error pages).
+If you create a dynamic page (adding the `dynamic: true` meta data header) your templating engine (e.g., `404.html.eco`) will also get access to `req` (the request instance), `res` (the response instance), `err` (the error that occured - for 500 errors pages only, not for 404 error pages).
 Allowing you to do something like this for `src/documents/500.html.md.eco`:

 ```
 ---